-Emma teaches Critical and Contextual Studies for the Visual Communication department at The Cass.
+Emma Davenport teaches Critical and Contextual Studies for the Design department at the School of Art, Architecture and Design.

 In 2011, Emma had a consulting role on ClosetSwap, a web-based game produced by Channel 4, aimed at a youth audience to raise national awareness about sustainable fashion.
 Since 2014, Emma is a regular contributor to Worn Through, an academic blog focused on fashion.